 The Fugees was an alternative collective made up of Wyclef Jean, Lauryn Hill, and Pras Michel.
 The Score is their Grammy-winning slam dunk before they disbanded to pursue solo careers.

 They are arguably one of the greatest rap groups of all time but their limited discography is something to consider.
-The contrasting vocal styles of the group members ensures that your ears are constantly entertained and hooked into what will come next.
+The contrasting vocal styles of the group members ensure that your ears are constantly entertained and hooked into what will come next.

 There are full non-hip hop tracks as well as tracks that fuse Lauryn Hill’s arching R&B vocals as well as her spitfire rap passages along with the other member’s unique deliveries.
 The Score is an unusually unique and cinematic listening experience all the way until the end.